 Step 4: Take profit is always subjective to each trader, so this depends upon your risk management.

-This allows you to take advantage of the trends movement for as long as possible, therefore, increasing potential profits.
+This allows you to take advantage of the movement of the trend for as long as possible, therefore, increasing potential profits.

 As simple as that.

 Let’s go over some examples of some dragonfly doji formations and how they appear and how they can be traded.